samueladeniyi/monsters-board/README.md

-a web app created with react
+a web app made with Create-React-App